4th Washington state electrical substation vandalized - NewsBreak

 Power stations have been hit in Washington and Oregon in the last month.

-Portland General Electric, the Bonneville Power Administration, Cowlitz County Public Utility District and Puget Sound Energy confirmed six separate attacks on electrical substations in Washington and Oregon in the previous weeks, according to Oregon Public Broadcasting and KUOW-FM in Seattle.
+Portland General Electric, the Bonneville Power Administration, Cowlitz County Public Utility District and Puget Sound Energy confirmed six separate attacks on electrical substations in Washington and Oregon in the previous weeks, according to Oregon Public Broadcasting and KUOW-FM in Seattle .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0